コンテンツにスキップ

 Juggling x contemporary dance x circus.

-It looks interesting, but it's somehow suspicious.
+It seems interesting, but somehow suspicious.

 What exactly are they trying to do?